Rod Tucker: Playing career

-A left-handed batsman, Tucker scored 5,076 first-class runs at an average of 36.25, and took 123 first class wickets at an average of 41.40, bowling right arm medium.
+A left-handed batsman, Tucker scored 5,076 first-class runs at an average of 36.25, and took 123 first-class wickets at an average of 41.40, bowling right-arm medium.
 He played in Tasmania's sides that were runners-up in the Sheffield Shield in 1993–94 and 1997–98.

 Umpiring career

 After his playing career, Tucker took to umpiring.
 He was appointed to the ICC International Panel of Umpires in 2008 and was quickly promoted to the ICC Elite Umpire Panel in 2010.
-He was selected as one of the twenty umpires to stand in matches during the 2015 Cricket World Cup.
-Tucker stood in the 1st semi-final of the tournament played between South Africa and New Zealand on 24 March 2015 at Auckland.
+He was one of the 20 umpires to stand in matches during the 2015 Cricket World Cup.
+Tucker stood in the 1st semi-final of the tournament, played between South Africa and New Zealand on 24 March 2015 at Auckland.
 He stood in the final of the 2016 ICC World Twenty20.
 On 2 January 2017, he stood in his 50th Test, when umpiring the second Test between South Africa and Sri Lanka at Newlands Cricket Ground.

-In April 2019, he was named as one of the sixteen umpires to stand in matches during the 2019 Cricket World Cup.
+In April 2019, he was named as one of the sixteen umpires for the 2019 Cricket World Cup.
+In September 2023, he was named as one of the sixteen match officials for 2023 Cricket World Cup.
+He stood as an on-field umpire in 6 group stage matches and in a semi-final match.